 Section applicable to any architectural work created on or after Dec.
 1, 1990, and any architectural work, that, on Dec.
 1, 1990, is unconstructed and embodied in unpublished plans or drawings, except that protection for such architectural work under this title terminates on Dec.
 31, 2002, unless the work is constructed by that date, see section 706 of Pub.
-L. 101-650, set out as an Effective Date of 1990 Amendment note under section 101 of this title.
+L. 101-650, set out as an Effective Date of 1990 Amendment note under section 101 of this title authorized entity to reproduce or to distribute copies or phonorecords of a previously published, nondramatic literary work if such copies or phonorecords are reproduced or distributed in specialized formats exclusively for use by blind or other persons with disabilities.

 § 121.
-Limitations on exclusive rights: Reproduction for blind or other people with disabilities
+Limitations on exclusive rights: Reproduction for blind or other people with disabilities section applies shall-